Florida’s Version of Marsy’s Law

-Amendment 6 superseded many of the existing constitutional and statutory schemes without explaining the accompanying protection of an accused’s rights to due process.
+Amendment 6 superseded many existing constitutional and statutory schemes without explaining the accompanying protection of an accused’s rights to due process.

-The criminal defense attorney might file a Motion for Protective Order allowing the alleged victim’s counsel to be present at a deposition, but prohibiting that attorney from speaking, making objections, or instructing their client on how to answer questions.
+The criminal defense attorney might file a Motion for Protective Order allowing the alleged victim’s counsel to be present at a deposition, prohibiting that attorney from speaking, making objections, or instructing their client on answering questions.

-The fact that the victim has hired their own attorney might open the door for the defendant’s attorney to explore that relationship in order to show motive or bias.
+The fact that the victim has hired their own attorney might open the door for the defendant’s attorney to explore that relationship to show motive or bias.

 Unanswered questions include: